 Power Automate, PowerApps and Power Bi

-Ed Wright, Technical Director, Fabric
+Ed Wright, Services and Development Director, Fabric

 The Power Platform is the culmination of three individual Microsoft products within a business application platform.

 These applications allow for us to access, analyse and manipulate the data that resides within our Microsoft 365, Dynamics 365 and Azure environments along with many 3rd party apps.
 Microsoft uses a common data platform that allows for these applications to interact with one another seamlessly.
 This means that with our data all within the CDP, we can then harness the functionality of the Power Platform to enhance the existing features of our Microsoft Cloud products.
 For example, we can build and deploy new applications and implement customisations to support our business needs as necessary.
 We can build workflows to automate our business processes, and we can surface our data to create reports and dashboards for the business performance metrics we need to manage and grow our business.

 Why is the Power Platform so important?

 Businesses generate vast amounts of data, and we have become extremely reliant upon it.
 The data we generate is also increasing, and the Power Platform provides the means for us to use this data and gain value from it.
 Due to the nature of the apps within the Power Platform, this data becomes accessible to all stakeholders and not just technical development teams.
 Microsoft has built these applications in a way that provides a simple method for allowing workers to create the workflows for automation and to generate the reports needed without being dependent upon their IT department.

 1. Power Apps

 Power Apps allows users to create custom applications without the need for developing knowledge and experience.
 The Power Apps interface provides a point and click method for building the applications.
 Users can build apps to surface data and improve data entry to simplify user workloads.